 Losing Your Hair:

 The experience of hair loss will vary from person to person.
 Once treatments begin, some people notice their hair gradually thinning out.
 Others find that their hair falls out in clumps when they brush it, or just throughout the day in the bathtub or on a pillow.
 Some patients will experience baldness only on the head, while others will lose facial hair, eyebrows, eyelashes and other body hair.
 Most chemo patients report losing their hair approximately 2-4 weeks after starting treatments.
 Just before hair loss begins, some people report the feeling of "itching," or "tickling" on the scalp.
 Because chemo causes your hair follicles to become inflamed, those with very sensitive scalps may experience "scalp pain."
 In fact, it's the inflamation of your hair follicles that causes the hair to fall out.
 Shaving your head can relieve these sensations if they are bothersome.
 They will also go away as soon as your hair falls out naturally.

 You may feel more in control of your hair loss by cutting your hair very short to gradually ease into hair loss.
 You may wish to shave it off altogether.
 This often eliminates the trauma of your hair falling out over a period of days and makes it easier to manage.
 If you do retain a small amount of hair, a shorter hairstyle will make any remaining hair look thicker and fuller.
-If you decide to shave your head, use an electric shaver instead of a razor.
+If you decide to shave your head, use an electric shaver instead of a razor to avoid cutting yourself.

 Most chemotherapy patients find that they gain peace of mind by being prepared and proactively shopping for headwear and wigs before hair loss happens.
 Others decide to forgo wigs altogether and go bald.
 No matter what you decide, having something warm for your head in the evenings or out and about on cold days is a must.
 Also, considering sun protection is essential.
 The hair loss process is as unique as you are, so go with what feels right for you.